yuhaoleeyh/stock-project/README.md

 ## How to use?
 To use, ensure that the frameworks and libraries (Pandas, Tensorflow, Keras, Matplotlib) are installed.

-Once done, one simply needs to just run the code.
+There are 3 models that can be run and tested:

+(a) basic_model.py
+The basic model with the base LSTM layers with no tuning (only features added in)

+(b) magnitude_model.py
+This model contains the tuned LSTM layers with feature engineering, that is used to predict the magnitude of the price

+(c) difference_model.py
+This model contains the tuned and stacked LSTM layers that is used to predict differences that is (a) iteratively added to a base point to generate a predicted graph and (b) added to each actual price at time t to get the predicted price at t + 1.

 ## License